Rewriting Graphically with Symmetric Traced Monoidal Categories: Hypergraphs

-\begin{example}[Labelled linear hypergraph] Below is an example of a labelled linear hypergraph over the signature $\ehypsig$ defined in Example~\ref{ex:simple}.

-Below are two ways of drawing a labelled linear hypergraph over $\ehypsig$ that will be used throughout this document.
-On the left is a more formal notation where source (target respectively) vertices are drawn as black dots on the left (right respectively) of the diagram, with arrows connecting them to the appropriate edge in the stack in the middle.
+\begin{example} A linear hypergraph over $\hypsig$ can be drawn in two ways, illustrated below.
+In a more formal notation (left), edges are stacked with their ordered source (resp. target) vertex sets on the left (resp. right) of the diagram.
 Connections are represented by the arrow on the far right.
-We represent the inputs (outputs respectively) of the term as incident on a grey edge labelled $\einput$ ($\eoutput$ respectively), to distinguish them from the actual edges.
+We represent the inputs (resp. outputs) of the term as incident to a grey edge labelled $\einput$ (resp. $\eoutput$).

-On the right is a more intuitive, informal representation, where connected target and source vertices are drawn as a single black dot.
-The orders on the vertices dictate the position of each arrow incident on an edge.
-Again, vertices incident on the interface are shown as connecting to grey $\einput$ and $\eoutput$ edges.
+A more intuitive representation (right) is similar to how we drew hypergraphs earlier, where we draw connected target and source vertices as a single black dot.
+The orders on the vertices dictate the position of each vertex's connection to an edge.
+The more formal representation can be unambiguously recovered from the more intuitive one. \end{example}